infopark/webcrm_sdk/UPGRADE.md

 ### Authentication

-Infopark WebCRM SDK offers two methods for authenticating a contact.
+JustRelate WebCRM SDK offers two methods for authenticating a contact.

 1. `Crm::Contact.authenticate` returns the authenticated contact or `nil`.
 2. `Crm::Contact.authenticate!` returns the authenticated contact or raises a `Crm::Errors::AuthenticationFailed` error.